The Board of Directors has the six standing committees described below:

 The Finance and Risk Management Committee is primarily responsible for the oversight of financial risk and enterprise level risk assessment at the Company.
 This oversight function includes reviews of Duke Energy’s financial and fiscal affairs and makes recommendations to the Board of Directors regarding dividends, financing and fiscal policies, and significant transactions.
 It reviews the financial exposure of Duke Energy, as well as mitigating strategies, reviews Duke Energy’s risk exposure as related to overall company portfolio and impact on earnings, and reviews the financial impacts of major projects as well as capital expenditures.

-This committee met 5 times in 2013.
-Currently, the Finance and Risk Management Committee is comprised of James H. Hance, Jr. (Chair), Michael G. Browning, John H. Forsgren, Ann M. Gray, James B. Hyler, Jr., William E. Kennard and E. James Reinsch.
+This committee met 5 times in 2014.
+Currently, the Finance and Risk Management Committee is comprised of James H. Hance, Jr. (Chair), Michael G. Browning, John H. Forsgren, Ann M. Gray, James B. Hyler, Jr. and William E. Kennard.

 - Nuclear Oversight Committee Overview

-The Nuclear Oversight Committee provides oversight of the nuclear safety, operational and financial performance, and long-term plans and strategies of Duke Energy’s nuclear power program.
+The Nuclear Oversight Committee provides oversight of the nuclear safety, operational and financial performance as well as operational risks, long term plans and strategies of Duke Energy’s nuclear power program.
 The oversight role is one of review, observation and comment and in no way alters management’s authority, responsibility or accountability.
 At least annually, the Nuclear Oversight Committee visits each of Duke Energy's operating nuclear power stations and reviews the station's nuclear safety, operational and financial performance.

-This committee met 7 times in 2013.
-Currently, the Nuclear Oversight Committee members are James T. Rhodes (Chair), G. Alex Bernhardt, Sr., Harris E. DeLoach, Jr., Daniel R. DiMicco, John H. Forsgren, John T. Herron and E. James Reinsch.
+This committee met 6 times in 2014.
+Currently, the Nuclear Oversight Committee members are James T. Rhodes (Chair), Harris E. DeLoach, Jr., Daniel R. DiMicco, John H. Forsgren, John T. Herron and Richard A. Meserve.

 - Regulatory Policy and Operations Committee

-This committee met 6 times in 2013.
-Currently, the Regulatory Policy and Operations Committee members are James B. Hyler, Jr. (Chair), G. Alex Bernhardt, Sr., John T. Herron, James T. Rhodes, and Carlos A. Saladrigas.
+This committee met 12 times in 2014.
+Currently, the Regulatory Policy and Operations Committee members are James B. Hyler, Jr. (Chair), John T. Herron, William E. Kennard, Richard A. Meserve, James T. Rhodes, and Carlos A. Saladrigas.